 Labateyah Youth Home Location:

-After reviewing the job description, please submit a COMPLETED APPLICATION (must SAVE before submitting, otherwise we receive it blank) , cover letter, and resume to:
+After reviewing the job description, please submit a an Employment Application.
+(Remember to SAVE the PDF before submitting or we will receive it blank), cover letter, and resume to: